OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 ## Channel

-The Channel number can also be changed this way (owner access only).To change the channel number, type
+The Channel number can also be changed this way (owner access only).
+To change the channel number, type

-> [prefix] channel [new number] or for instance:  jo channel 3
+> `[prefix] channel [new number]` or for instance:  jo channel 3

 Public chat is channel 0.
 You can turn this off so the collar doesn't listen to chat commands in local chat.
 Go to Settings and uncheck Listen 0.
 **Note** It is advisable to turn off channel 0 to reduce script time!

 > [prefix] channel 0 : enables the collar to listen to commands in local chat.
-> [prefix] channel -1 : disables the collar from listening to commands in local chat.
+> [prefix] channel -0 : disables the collar from listening to commands in local chat.

 # Safeword
 The collar safeword is a powerful global tool that will revoke all collar settings and return the collar to default, with the exception of the lock, the weld feature, the access list, and the relay settings.
 It will release you from traps set through the relay.
 If you don't want all your settings changed when you are trapped through the relay, use the relay safeword button instead (see Relay).